fskandrani/eclo-app-view/README.md

 - An eclo application released.
 - An activated system using eclo.
 - A default client ID (it can be changed in **config.js** file).
-- By default the application use auto-branch server, you can change the server in **config.js** file.
+- By default the application use NA server, you can change the server in **config.js** file.